 How long is the engagement shoot?

-Engagement sessions last anywhere from 60 – 90 minutes.
+Engagement sessions last approximately from 60 minutes.

 When are you available for engagement sessions?